 What’s New in Android O

-The most noteworthy changes so far are in regards to notifications, battery life, and picture-in-picture mode.
-Google added smarter bundled notifications, and may introduce cross-device sync so we don’t see the same notifications often.
-There’s a new background restriction mode that prevents apps not currently in use from using resources and battery life.
-Furthermore, app icons are now dynamic and can display info such as badges for unread counts, the time, date and other things.
-Like the calendar icon will always show the correct date, not just be a still image.
+The most noteworthy changes so far are to notifications, battery life, and picture-in-picture mode.
+Google added smarter bundled notifications and may introduce cross-device sync so we don’t see the same notifications often.
+There’s a new background restriction mode that prevents apps from draining the battery too.
+Furthermore, app icons are now dynamic and can display info such as badges for unread counts, or the time and date.
+Your calendar icon will always show the correct date, instead of a still image.

 How to Install ADB on Windows, Mac, Ubuntu & ChromeOS